bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 `rpg_queries.py` that imports `sqlite3` and programmatically executes and reports results for the above queries.

+Some of these queries are challenging - that's OK!
+You can keep working on them tomorrow as well (we'll visit loading the same data into PostgreSQL.)

 ## Resources and Stretch Goals

 For a more complicated example SQLite database with a number of tables to play